openlawteam/tribute-contracts/docs/adapters/BatchVoting.md

 - checks that the previous member address is "before" (hex order) the current one
 - checks that the vote is actually for this proposal

-If it is all good, returns the amount of shares the member has at that point in time
+If it is all good, returns the amount of units the member has at that point in time

 ### function getSenderAddress(DaoRegistry dao, address actionId, bytes memory data,address)